Memory-efficient structured convex optimization via extreme point sampling: Post-Processing of Samples

-\paragraph{Finding a signal vector with $k$ nonzero elements.} The output of Algorithm~\ref{algo:FWRandom}, when applied to the compressive sensing problem, is a stream of data where each data point represents an index of a single nonzero element in the signal.
-As seen in Section~\ref{sec:CompSens}, the goal of compressive sensing is to recover a signal with $k$ nonzero elements.
-By recovering the frequency of $k$ most frequently occurring indices from this data stream, we recover a signal with $k$ nonzero elements that satisfies the constraints (up to scaling) for the compressive sensing problem.
-The counter based technique proposed by~\citet*{metwally2005efficient} is a memory-efficient way to approximately compute these elements by only keeping track of the counts of occurrence of few elements, say $m \geq k$, at a time.
-When a new element $z_i$ in the stream arrives, the count of the element is updated by one if it is being tracked at that time.
-Otherwise, it displaces the element with the lowest count in the list and the count of the new element is set to the count value of the element it displaces plus one.
-The data structure is a linked list such that the elements are stored in the decreasing order of their frequency.
-Furthermore, by setting $m = \frac{1}{\epsilon f_k}$, where $f_k$ is the frequency of the $k$-th most common element, it is possible to find the top $k$ frequently occurring elements such that the frequency of each element is at least $(1-\epsilon)f_k$~\cite[Theorem~6]{metwally2005efficient}.
+\paragraph{Finding a signal vector with $k$ nonzero elements} The output of Algorithm~\ref{algo:FWRandom}, when applied to compressive sensing, is a stream of data where each data point represents an index of a single nonzero element in the signal.
+As seen in Section~\ref{sec:samplingVecVar}, the goal of compressive sensing is to recover a signal with $k$ nonzero elements.
+By recovering the frequency of $k$ most frequently occurring indices in this data stream, we recover a signal with $k$ nonzero elements that satisfies the constraints (up to scaling) for compressive sensing.
+The counter based technique proposed by Metwally, Agrawal, and El Abbadi~\cite{metwally2005efficient} is a memory-efficient way to approximately compute these elements by only keeping track of the counts of occurrence of few elements, say $K \geq k$, at a time.
+By setting $K = \frac{1}{\epsilon f_k}$, where $f_k$ is the frequency of the $k$-th most common element, it is possible to find the top $k$ frequently occurring elements such that the frequency of each element is at least $(1-\epsilon)f_k$~\cite[Theorem~6]{metwally2005efficient}.